 6.7 The hearing officer may, upon the application of any party or on his or her own motion, convene a prehearing conference to discuss the issues on appeal, the evidence to be presented, and any other relevant matters that may simplify further proceedings.

 6.8 The hearing officer will decide whether the Division’s determination is based on a clear error of fact or law.
+[Clear error means that either the correct facts were not known at the time the determination was made, or the law was applied incorrectly.]

 6.9 The hearing officer shall not engage in ex parte communication with any party to an appeal.